Azure-Samples/aks-openai-terraform/README.md

 Below you can read the YAML manifests used to deploy the `magic8ball` chatbot to AKS.

 **configmap.yml**
 The `configmap.yml` defines a value for the environment variables passed to the application container.
-The configmap does not define any environment variable for the OpenAI key as the container .
+The configmap does not define any environment variable for the OpenAI key as the container.

 ```yaml
 apiVersion: v1